kareemjwallssanders/slot-machine-2019a-week05/README.md

   - (1 to 5 no 3) I completed the challenge
   - (1 to 5 no 3) I feel good about my code
   - Anything specific on which you want feedback!

+  I completed the challenge: 4
+I feel good about my code: 4
+I'm unsure if the finstion on the slot machine are running correctly, and feel like I possible left out possible output features for users...

 Example:
 ```